LakshayYadav-1609/LakshayYadav-1609/README.md

 ### 👋 &nbsp;About

 Team Lead for Business Intelligence at **Cartus**, with **11+ years inside the global mobility &amp; relocation industry**.
-I work at the intersection of three things most people keep separate -**Business Intelligence, AI/ML, and process automation** -and use that mix to ship tools that save operations teams real hours, not just dashboards that look nice.
+I work at the intersection of three things most people keep separate - **Business Intelligence, AI/ML, and process automation** - and use that mix to ship tools that save operations teams real hours, not just dashboards that look nice.

-Right now I'm building an **AI-first portfolio in public**: production-style apps that solve concrete operational problems end to end -from raw data to a deployed interface.
+Right now I'm building an **AI-first portfolio in public**: production-style apps that solve concrete operational problems end to end - from raw data to a deployed interface.

 ---